PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter05/Tutorial/README.md

 Let’s begin.

-## Step 1 - setting up the page, scripts, stylesheet
+## Step 1: Setting up the page, scripts, stylesheet
 If you want to code along, start with the contents of the [`StepByStep/1-page-setup`](../StepByStep/1-page-setup) folder.
 It contains a simple page with some boilerplate code ([`index.html`](../StepByStep/1-page-setup/index.html)), a minimal CSS style sheet ([`css/main.css`](../StepByStep/1-page-setup/css/main-1.0.css)), and a script file ([`js/common.js`](../StepByStep/1-page-setup/js/common-1.0.js)) where we will declare the global objects used in the application.
 This section will describe all of them.

 **Note**: in the code for each step, module files and stylesheets are versioned (e.g., `css/main-1.0.css`, `js/view-1.1.js`) so that you can keep track of the changes made in each step.
 However, here we will refer to them without the version number for simplicity.
 You can also do the same in your code.